-The node relationship structure is useful when dealing with highly interconnected data and that kind of navigation is not possible in traditional RDBMS due to the rigid table structure.
+Especially the node relationship structure is useful when dealing with highly interconnected data and that kind of navigation is not possible in traditional RDBMS due to the rigid table structure.

 3. Streams and Complex Event Processing

-One of the major characteristic of big data is the event based data such as social media posts and news stories.
+Especially One of the major characteristic of big data is the event based data such as social media posts and news stories.

 So streaming this event based multi-structured data and monitor and analyzing this streaming data in order to identify and respond to changing circumstances in real time is major characteristic of big data technologies Specialty Data Types

-The most common products and vendors for it are Apache Flume, Spark
+As a result, most common products and vendors for it are Apache Flume, Spark

 Big Data approach: